ThalesGroup/pim-generalized-category-discovery/README.md

 - ```cub``` for CUB
 - ```scars``` for Stanford-Cars
 - ```herbarium``` for Herbarium19

-Specifically, we applied our approach on the feature maps which we extracted with ViT-B-16 encoder on the above mentioned datasets.
-ViT-B-16 encoder follows the training procedure proposed in [GCD code](https://github.com/sgvaze/generalized-category-discovery).

 ## Recommendations
 A small lambda value close to 0 is more appropriate on balanced datasets (such as CUB) while a lambda value close to 1 is more appropriate on long-tailed imbalanced datasets (such as Herbarium19). **Note**: Our code enables, without the need of a validation set, to automatically estimate the optimal lambda value for each unlabeled feature map set.